 This is one of the best parts of this top 10 math website.
 It is so helpful for students to have all the facts and formulas from which they can pull right there in front of them.
 Print out these sheets for reference during homework sessions!
 Print out these sheets to give to teachers (brownie points!) and they may even let students use them during tests (depends on the teacher).

 If you’re still having trouble, simply ask “do my math homework“.

 My Favorite Thing: super fun “arcade games” practicing math

 Games are free, multi-player, and educational.
-And they even designed these games while conscious about online safety.
+And they even designed these games while conscious of online safety.
 “Private” games can be set up with a password, so a student and his/her friends could organize games to play against each other in a private game!
-“Public” games can be joined by anyone at anytime but there is no contact between the outside players and the student.
+“Public” games can be joined by anyone at any time but there is no contact between the outside players and the student.
 They also monitor player names and block inappropriate ones.